alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 ## Using Standard I/O

-Standard I/O solves our final problem, file names are hard coded.
+Standard I/O solves our final problem, namely file names are hard coded.

 The important thing to know is that when a program starts it get access to certain pre defined I/O streams.
 At a minimum these are: